 It’s not far from here (about 1.5km from Maitland Bay) to Gerrin Point Lookout, where there’s a timber platform perched on the edge of the cliffs.
 It’s would be a great spot for whale watching at the right time of year.

 From the lookout you can see the crescent-shaped Maitland Bay, where we’ve come from, and over the Bouddi National Park Marine Extension.
-We’ve done just under six kilometres so far, and are nearing the end of the walk.
+We’ve done just under six kilometres so far, and are nearing the end of the Bouddi Coastal Walk.

-The last section is the most popular, and you’re unlikely to be on your own… A timber boardwalk follows the coast, with a turn-off to the small Bullimah Beach just after Gerrin Point.
+The last section of the Bouddi Coastal Walk is the most popular, and you’re unlikely to be on your own… A timber boardwalk follows the coast, with a turn-off to the small Bullimah Beach just after Gerrin Point.

 A little further on is the tessellated pavement, where the sandstone has been subdivided into regular rectangles.

 A bit more boardwalk, and I’m at the end of Putty Beach.
 This is the longest beach in the Bouddi National Park, consisting of Putty Beach at the northern end and Killcare Beach at the southern end.
 A stroll along the beach to the far end takes you to Killcare Surf Life Saving Club, where there is a kiosk that’s open every day until about 3pm.